gocd/gocd-trial/README.md

 Access the server by going to: http://localhost:8153

-You may see a "starting" message wait a few minutes for the server and agent to start.
+You may see a "starting" message, if so, wait a few minutes for the server and agent to start.
+Once the server is ready to try you will see an example pipeline.

+Insert image

-When finished to bring the server down, by typing:
+When finished trying GoCD to bring the server down, by typing:

 ```
 docker-compose down